awsdocs/amazon-kendra-developer-guide/doc_source/what-is-kendra.md

 Use Amazon Kendra Enterprise Edition when you want to index your entire enterprise document library or for when your application is ready for use in a production environment\.

 The enterprise edition provides the following:
 + Up to 5 indexes with up to 50 data sources each\.
-+ 500,000 documents or 150 GB of extracted text\.
++ 100,000 documents or 30 GB of extracted text\.
-+ 40,000 queries per day\.
++ Approximately 8,000 queries per day or 0\.1 queries per second\.
 + Runs in 3 availability zones \(AZ\) – see [Availability Zones](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/) \(data centers in AWS regions\)

 You can increase this quota using the [Service Quotas console](https://console.aws.amazon.com/servicequotas/home)\.